MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 ### No search required to see recent records

-Immediately see the records that you accessed recently when you click inside the serach box.
+Immediately see the records that you accessed recently when you click inside the search box.

 ![Suggested search results on first click](media/relevance-search-first-click.gif)

-### View results quickly
+### See recent records and searches

 When you run a search, recent searches and recently accessed records are shown in combined view to help you complete your search.
 Recently accessed records are also grouped by entity type, allowing you to quickly scan and understand the list of results.